FelixPetriconi/AllocatorBuilder/README.md

 So, isn't this much cleaner?

-A more advanced allocator as it is used in [jmalloc](http://www.canonware.com/jemalloc/) would look like:
+A more advanced allocator with different sized buckets as one are used in [jemalloc](http://www.canonware.com/jemalloc/) would look like:
 ~~~
 // This defines a FreeList that is later configured by the bucketizer to its size
 typedef freelist<mallocator, DynamicSetSize, DynamicSetSize> FList;